How to Start Sleep Training

 Please consult with your pediatrician prior to beginning any form of sleep training.

-3. Choose a method (or coach!) that you feel comfortable with.
+3. Choose a method, course, or coach that you feel comfortable with.

 Here’s where you have a ton of options.
 Are you a DIY-er ready to source information youself?
-Would you feel better having an expert help you create a sleep plan for your family?
+Do you want to do it yourself but would like a guide or roadmap handed to you?
+Would you feel better having an expert help you create a personalized sleep plan for your family?
 Do you want someone to come to your home and be by your side through the process?
 How much crying can you tolerate?

 There are a ton of sleep training methods out there ranging from very hands-on to absolutely no interaction.
 I personally stick to methods in the middle of these extremes and frequently blend techniques to create something that will work effectively for your family.